EDager26/pairs_trading_project/README.md

 # pairs_trading_project
-Pairs trading project for Data Science Capstone course
+This repository contains code for a pairs trading project that compares traditional statistical arbitrage methods with machine learning approaches.
+The project uses historical price data for S&P 500 stocks to construct market-independent trading strategies and evaluate performance using risk-adjusted metrics.

+Data were obtained from Bloomberg.